b-wave/uDSKY/README.md

 What it is not...
 A 1:1 scale model of a DSKY.
-How I arrived at the scaling was I took the best head-on photo of a DSKY I could find and scaled it to match the smallest descrete LED 7-segment green *-ish* displays i could find.
+How I arrived at the scaling was I took the best head-on photo of a DSKY I could find and scaled it to match the smallest descrete LED 7-segment *green-ish* displays I could find.

 It turned out that at that scale, the Keys were  ~.75" on center, which was nice eand almost exactly 0.75" Square.
 The front panel was about 7.0" x 6.5" so about, but